Mastering Search Intent: A Comprehensive Guide for SEO Professionals

 Go beyond the obvious and consider all facets of a user's intent.
 What related questions might they have?

-- If you're targeting "how to start a vegetable garden," include sections on basic tools, soil preparation, and pest control.
-As Semrush suggests, consider topics covered by competitors as well as the "People Also Ask" section on Google.
+• If you're targeting "how to start a vegetable garden," include sections on basic tools, soil preparation, and pest control.
+Consider topics covered by competitors as well as the "People Also Ask" section on Google.
+A related question could be, "What are the best vegetables to grow in a small space?"

 Make your content easy to read and digest.
 Clear language, logical flow, and scannable formatting are crucial.